seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

 - [ ] **[I3]** container rename `seek-session-store` → `seek-redis` is a minor external-compat break
       for any out-of-repo ops tooling that references the old name.
 Worth a line in the release/upgrade notes.

+## Test-infrastructure note — running the store tests without a live Redis (revisit later)

+- [ ] **Let the store tests run without a live Redis.**
+`test/unit/redis_with_file_overflow_store_test.rb` requires a real Redis (`redis://localhost:6379/15`)
+for the whole file — `setup` builds a `RedisCacheStore` and `teardown` calls `clear`, so even the pure-logic tests inherit the dependency.
+CI already runs `redis:8.6-alpine`, so this is fine there;
+it only bites when running the suite locally without Redis.
+Options considered, to revisit if it becomes a pain:

+- **VCR cassettes — not applicable.** VCR records at the HTTP layer (via WebMock); the `redis` gem speaks the RESP protocol over a raw TCP socket, which WebMock/VCR don't intercept.
+(It's WebMock's `allow_localhost: true` that lets the real Redis connection through in tests today.)
+- **In-memory fake gem.** `mock_redis` (0.55.0, current, tracks redis-rb 5.x) is the only viable candidate — `fakeredis` (0.9.2) is stale and won't work with this project's `redis 5.4.1`.
+Neither is currently a project dependency.
+Caveats: (1) wiring a `MockRedis` into `RedisCacheStore` isn't trivial since AS drives its client through `redis-client` internally — needs verifying, not assuming; (2) fidelity gap on exactly the behaviours this store leans on (`SCAN` cursor batching, `UNLINK`, `maxmemory`/`allkeys-lru` eviction), so a green test against the fake could mask a real -Redis failure.
+Adds a test dependency for questionable benefit given CI has a real server.
+- **Cheapest win (no new dependency).** Split the two pure-string tests (`guaranteed_literal_substring`, `redis_scan_pattern`) into a sibling test class that doesn't construct the Redis store in `setup`, so at least the matcher-derivation logic runs anywhere.
+Recommended if/when this is worth doing.